 Agri-food products are likely to be a key part of the negotiations.
-There are significant differences between the Australian and UK regulatory frameworks and approach allowed for certain production methods.
+There are differences between the New Zealand and UK regulatory frameworks and approach allowed for certain production methods.
 Trade negotiations must not lead to any lowering of domestic standards or allow food products produced to lower standards of quality or safety to be imported into the UK.

-While there may be opportunities to lower tariffs and review tariff rate quotas on certain products, including meat and meat products, the implications for consumers ability to continue to be able to choose UK produced products, without them being priced out of the market must be addressed.
+While there may be opportunities to lower tariffs and review tariff rate quotas on certain products, including meat given the significance of New Zealand lamb, the implications for consumers' ability to continue to be able to choose UK produced products, without them being priced out of the market must be addressed.

-What would you want the UK government to achieve through a free trade agreement (or related trade talks) with Australia, and why?
+What would you want the UK government to achieve through a free trade agreement (or related trade talks) with New Zealand, and why?

-Which? welcomes this opportunity to comment on UK trade negotiations with Australia.
+Which? welcomes this opportunity to comment on UK trade negotiations with New Zealand.
 Consumer confidence will be critical to the success of our future trade policy.
 Placing a strong emphasis on consumer interests from the beginning of these negotiations will be in line with the government's vision set out in the White Paper to "build a future trade policy that delivers benefits not only for the UK's economy, but for businesses, workers and consumers alike".